Interface

 An Interface represents a standardized way to translate all the information pertaining to a compiled contract, as well as its states and operation, in a human-readable and wallet-readable format.

-The use of interface in RGB is made necessary by the design choices of the contract construction.
-Indeed, as described in the previous chapters, Schema is expressed a purely declarative form which is then eventually compiled in a binary file which is the imported into the wallet.
-Throughout Schema the definition of the states, the related variable and contract operation is basically not accessible without additional pieces of code which actually are able to parse these information once those are compiled.
+The use of an interface in RGB is made necessary by the design choices of the contract construction.
+Indeed, as described in the previous chapters, Schema is expressed in a purely declarative form which is then eventually compiled in a binary file which is then imported into the wallet.
+Throughout the Schema, the definition of states, the related variable, and contract operations are basically not accessible without additional pieces of code that actually can parse this information once the Schema is compiled.

-With Interface we can have some general semantic definitions which can be connected to the relevant types encoded in the strict type system, in particular an Interface:
+With Interfaces we can have some general semantic definitions that can be connected to the relevant types encoded in the strict type system, in particular, an Interface:

-• Access the operations' name and access the data contained in a specific contract operation, for example the amount of token been transferred.
+Access the operations' name and access the data contained in a specific contract operation, for example: the amount of tokens being transferred.

-In general we can state that contracts having different purposes possess different interfaces which are built to parse them.
-For instance an Interface for a non inflatable fungible token would be different from that parsing a DAO with identities.
+In general, we can state that contracts having different purposes possess different interfaces that are built to parse them.
+For instance, an Interface for a Non-Inflatable Asset would be different from that parsing a DAO with identities.
 However, a single interface may provide a standard way to parse a large number of contracts of the same kind.
 This approach provides several benefits:

-• A clear separation between the development of schema and the development of interfaces which can happen in different development streams.
-For instance the Schema developers can focus on the contract features paying attention only to the connections of those features an already coded interface (task which is accomplished by interface implementation we will be discussing just after).
+A clear separation between the development of schema and the development of interfaces that can happen in different development streams.
+For instance, the Schema developers can focus on the contract features paying attention only to the connections of those features in an already coded interface (a task which is accomplished by interface implementation we will be discussing just after).

 From this important points, it's helpful to stress, once more, the major difference of RGB in respect to Ethereum smart contract system.
 In the case of Ethereum, as well as other blockchain-based smart contract systems, all the interface related part is encoded directly inside the contract and committed into the blockchain at issuance time.
 This approach leads, inevitably, to an high degree of rigidity in the possible evolution of the contract, since it results hard to make modification to some specific part of the interface without modify the contract altogether.
 With RGB the clear separation of contract Schema and Interface allows to easily modify the interface (and also the Interface Implementation) even after assets issuance.
 This way the contract can contain some advance functionality whose Interface code imported in the wallet can be written later and independently from the development of the contract.ù